accesscode-2-1/user-manual/communicating-and-collaborating.md

 ## Pair and group work

-For pair and group projects, students will create a shared repo for each project.
+For pair and group projects, students will create a shared repo on Github for each project.
 Instructors and TAs can view their code at any time, and give feedback when appropriate.